Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices: Benchmarking

 \subsection{$W$-value}

-The $W$-value is obtained directly from Geant4-IcyMoons event statistics, following the standard cascade-based definition used in the Geant4-DNA.
-For each monoenergetic primary run at incident kinetic energy $T$, we score the total number of electron-impact ionization interactions, $N_{\mathrm{ion}}^{(m)},$, in event $m$ (including ionizations produced by the full secondary cascade).
+The $W$-value is obtained directly from Geant4-IcyMoons event statistics, following the standard cascade-based definition used in Geant4-DNA.
+For all monoenergetic primaries at incident kinetic energy $T$, we score the total number of electron-impact ionization interactions, $N_{\mathrm{ion}}^{(m)}$, produced by primary $m$ (including ionizations produced by the full secondary cascade).
 The reported $W$-value is then

-Fig.~\ref{fig:stopping_power} (lower panel) compares the numerically evaluated $W(T)$ to the $W$-value obtained from dedicated Geant4-IcyMoons cascade simulations for three targets: liquid water, amorphous ice, and hexagonal ice.